VW scandal could end platinum's price supremacy over palladium

-LONDON (Reuters) - Platinum’s price dominance since 2001 over sister metal palladium could come to an abrupt end if Volkwagen’s (VOWG_p.DE) auto emissions scandal spills over into Europe, where diesel cars account for about 45 percent of total sales.
+LONDON, Sept 24 (Reuters) - Platinum’s price dominance since 2001 over sister metal palladium could come to an abrupt end if Volkwagen’s auto emissions scandal spills over into Europe, where diesel cars account for about 45 percent of total sales.

 Fears of falling platinum demand after the United States accused the German firm of using software for diesel cars that deceives regulators measuring toxic emissions pushed prices for the metal to a 6-1/2 year low of $925.30 an ounce on Wednesday.